-How much do you really know about the core curriculum that American students are taught?
-Exploring this is the following piece -- along with a quiz -- by Marion Brady, who was a classroom teacher for years, has written history and world culture textbooks (Prentice-Hall), professional books, numerous nationally distributed columns (many are available here), and courses of study.
-His 2011 book “What’s Worth Learning” asks and answer this question: What knowledge is absolutely essential for every learner?
-His course of study for secondary-level students, called Connections: Investigating Reality, is free for downloading here.
+The emphasis on using standardized tests are the chief metric of student progress (not to mention teacher effectiveness) is leaving behind one of the key purposes of education: to stimulate the imagination.
+Here’s a post on the subject from Marion Brady, a veteran classroom teacher, who has written history and world culture textbooks (Prentice-Hall), professional books, numerous nationally distributed columns (many are available here), and courses of study.
+His 2011 book, “What’s Worth Learning,” asks and answers this question: What knowledge is absolutely essential for every learner?
+His course of study for secondary-level students, called “Connections: Investigating Reality,” is free for downloading here.
 Brady’s website is www.marionbrady.com.Read full article >>